Bear Branch Creek Restoration

 Range of elevation – 348-1263ft

-How land in the Bear Branch Creek Watershed is used – The land area surround Bear Branch Creek is used by a variety of diverse water users, including rangeland and cropland agriculture, rural residential landowners, forestry, and urban landowners.
+How land in the Bear Branch Creek Watershed is used – Historically, the Bear Branch watershed contained extensive wetland areas that helped trap sediments and accumulate nutrient-rich soils.
+Overtime, the land area surrounding Bear Branch Creek was developed, and there was an increased use of the land for agriculture and grazing on it’s fertile land.
+It is still currently used by a variety of diverse water users, including rangeland and cropland agriculture, rural residential landowners, forestry, and urban landowners.

 Bear Branch Subbasin Information